braunfuss/Palantiri/doc/source/index.rst

-seismoBat Manual
+Palantiri Manual
 ==============

-seismoBat (Backprojection array tool) is an open source toolbox for seismological backprojection to investigate source properties based on teleseismic data and clustering stations into synthetics arrays.
+Palantiri (Backprojection array tool) is an open source toolbox for seismological backprojection to investigate source properties based on teleseismic data and clustering stations into synthetics arrays.
 A number of synthetic test are possible using Greensfunctions

 based on: